 Personal information is information or an opinion (including information or an opinion forming part of a database) from which it is possible to determine a person's (you, your) identity.
-The information collected or held by CA about any person will vary depending on the circumstances of collection.
-It may include, but is not limited to, a person's name, email and/or postal address, phone number, date of birth, gender, credit card details, insurance details or communication history with CA.
+The information collected or held by AC about any person will vary depending on the circumstances of collection.
+It may include, but is not limited to, a person's name, email and/or postal address, phone number, date of birth, gender, credit card details, insurance details or communication history with AC.

 Information may be collected from you when you:

-organisations involved in cycling; companies we engage to carry out functions and activities on CA's behalf; our professional advisers, including our accountants, auditors and lawyers; our insurers; our members and other affiliated or related organisations; and Sport Australia and the International Cycling Union.
+organisations involved in cycling; companies we engage to carry out functions and activities on AC's behalf; our professional advisers, including our accountants, auditors and lawyers; our insurers; our members and other affiliated or related organisations; and Sport Australia and the International Cycling Union.

 In addition, CA may also disclose personal information: